 The rescue image contains a compressed Linux boot kernel.
-It is used for both floppy disk booting (when transferred to a floppy) and as the source for the Linux kernel when the kernel is being installed on your machine.
+It is used for the Linux kernel when the kernel is being installed on your machine.
 The kernel binary linux.bin is an uncompressed binary kernel.
-It is used when booting the installer from the hard disk or CD-ROM, and is not needed for floppy installer booting.
+It is used when booting the installer from tape, emulated tape or the VM reader.